Assessment is by means of two 2,500-word essays and a two-hour exam in the summer term.

 The exam will be divided into two parts: students will be required to:

-- to comment on two pieces of primary evidence (‘gobbets’) (from a choice of eight) that you will have met during the course of the module.
+- to comment on two pieces of primary evidence (‘gobbets’) (from a choice) that you will have met during the course of the module.
 Gobbets will be a mixture of textual (e.g. ancient literature and inscriptions) and visual material (e.g. buildings, sculpture, mosaics and coins).

-- to write two essays (from a choice of seven titles).
+- to write two essays (from a choice of titles).

 Below is a sample exam paper, to give you an impression of the material assessed in previous years: